paultopia/gobbledygook/content/pages/syllabus.md

 Introduction to Quantitative and Computational Legal Reasoning is experimental.
 This syllabus is not a contract; I reserve the right to make radical changes in how the course operates throughout the semester, depending on how student learning progresses.
 (However, as this is version 2 of the course, you can expect the changes to be a bit less radical compared to last year.)

-## Course Materials
+## Course Resources

 - Course website: [https://sociologicalgobbledygook.com/](https://sociologicalgobbledygook.com/)

 - [Course Github repository](https://github.com/paultopia/gobbledygook/)

-Note that lessons are downloadable directly from this website, including (where lessons are in that format) Jupyter notebooks that you can execute on your own machine and/or on Azure, Google CoLab, etc., but also in PDF.
+Note that lessons are downloadable directly from this website, including (where lessons are in that format) Jupyter notebooks that you can execute on the IDAS service (about which below), but also in PDF.

 ## Readings

-#### Texts
+### Texts

+The main readings for this course will be on this website.
+There may be a little bit of copyrighted stuff that I can't distribute publicly on ICON.

-The main readings for this course will be drawn from [Charles Severance, Python for Everybody](https://www.py4e.com/book), which is available for free online, and [Michael Finkelstein & Bruce Levin, Statistics for Lawyers](https://link.springer.com/book/10.1007%2F978-1-4419-5985-0) which should be free to download as PDF through our library's subscription.
+In addition, there will be supplemental readings drawn from [Charles Severance, Python for Everybody](https://www.py4e.com/book), which is available for free online, and [Michael Finkelstein & Bruce Levin, Statistics for Lawyers](https://link.springer.com/book/10.1007%2F978-1-4419-5985-0) which should be free to download as PDF through our library's subscription.
 (You may have to be on the campus network to download it; you might also have to search for it through the library's directory.)
 We will also be using some excerpts from the [Federal Judicial Center's Reference Manual on Scientific Evidence](https://www.fjc.gov/content/reference-manual-scientific-evidence-third-edition-1)

-In addition, we'll make use of some videos and exercises online, which I will talk about on the first day. (*temporary note to self: hackerrank?)
+We'll make use of some videos and exercises online.
+We'll talk more about this on the first day, but I will be assigning you mini-online-introductory courses to do in order to get practice with programming, from [Dataquest](https://dataquest.io)'s free tier (maybe) and from [Hackerrank](https://www.hackerrank.com/) and [Project Euler](https://projecteuler.net/).
+You'll want to grab accounts at those places.

 We will also use some free instructional materials from the nonprofit organizations [Software Carpentry](https://software-carpentry.org/lessons/) and (maybe) [Data Carpentry](https://datacarpentry.org/lessons/).

-There will also be copious readings written by me available online on the public-facing website, and some copyrighted stuff that I can't distribute publicly on ICON.

 For the contents of this website, it's probably easiest to access them using the week-by-week links below or the [content-based tags](tags.html) build into this website.
-There might be formatting glitches with some of the lessons, due to conversion between different file types and html.
-However, I'm slowly improving that as we go through the course, and, in addition, every lesson will have a link to a downloadable and printable PDF at the bottom which will ordinarily have cleaner formatting (except for long lines of code, which may be cut off in PDF but should be fine on web).
+There might be formatting glitches with some of the lessons, due to conversion between different file types and html, but every lesson will have a link to a downloadable and printable PDF at the bottom which will ordinarily have cleaner formatting (except for long lines of code, which may be cut off in PDF but should be fine on web).
 Some lessons should also have downloadable Jupyter notebooks associated with them, which will also be linked at the bottom.

+### Bonus Reading Suggestions

 I am committed to only assigning resources which are free to students.
 However, the nature of this material is that sometimes one explanation will just "click" where another might not.
 So in addition to the assigned readings, I offer you this list of additional, non-free, readings which you might consult for a different perspective on the material---or for deeper engagement and exploration.

-### Bonus Reading Suggestions: Statistics
+#### Statistics

 I really like the Aspen textbook by Lawless, Robbennolt and Ulen, [Empirical Methods in Law](http://www.aspenlawschool.com/books/empirical_methods/).
 It has very good clear explanations of a number of research methods topics, and is not overly math-y.
 If you want to dig deeper into stats and empirical research in law, I highly recommend it.
 I also recommend Lee Epstein & Andrew Martin, [An Introduction to Empirical Legal Research](https://global.oup.com/academic/product/an-introduction-to-empirical-legal-research-9780199669066?cc=us&lang=en&).